 - National Day – Oct 1st – 7th – Many companies and government officials have a seven-day holiday during the National Day period.
 So trains and travel would also be very crowded.

 Everyone who travels on a high-speed train in China will need to show proper ID and go through security; there are no exceptions.
-A proper ID for foreigners is your valid passport.
+A proper ID for foreigners is a valid passport.
 All your bags will also be scanned and checked.

 - Highly-flammable solids – Any type of highly flammable solids such as camphor, hexamine, and other solid flammable fuels or items.

-- Poisons – Any types of poisons such as arsenic trioxide and all types of “toxins.:” This would also include pesticide powder, termite powder, pesticide spray, basically anything they can deem to be poison or dangerous.
+- Poisons – Any types of poisons such as arsenic trioxide and all types of “toxins.:” This would also include pesticide powder, termite powder, pesticide spray, anything they deem to be poison or dangerous.

 - Live animals – No live animals are allowed on the train; the exception is guide dogs.